Weather: 40 degrees, rain, yellow leaves are falling

 Perhaps the most significant thing my home turf (Northern California) and Alaska have in common is a rich gold-mining heritage.
 The California Gold Rush (1848-1855) and the Klondike/Alaska Gold Rush (1896-1909) both brought with them one culinary masterpiece that has shaped both areas for generations: Sourdough.
 While California gold miners were called “49ers,” Alaskan miners were called “Sourdoughs.”

 And, now I live in the land of Sourdough.
-When we flew up to Alaska for the first time to interview for our current jobs, I ordered Sourdough Pancakes for breakfast and this vast, cold, new place seemed instantly familiar.
+When I flew up to Alaska for the first time, I ordered Sourdough Pancakes for breakfast and this vast, cold, new place seemed instantly familiar.
 So, in my quest to become a true Alaskan, I am revisiting sourdough in my own kitchen.
 I know it seems intimidating and high-maintenance, but this Northern-California girl is here to tell you that good sourdough is a treasure.